renovatebot/renovate/docs/development/minimal-reproductions.md

 1. Set the repository visibility to `public`
 1. Give us the link to the repository

-### Why we won't use your production repository to debug
+### Why we do not use your production repository to debug

 You may think: